-The Ed A Hewett Book Prize, sponsored by the University of Michigan Center for Russian, East European, and Eurasian Studies, is awarded annually for an outstanding monograph on the political economy of the centrally planned economies of the former Soviet Union and East Central Europe and their transitional successors, published in the previous year.
+The Ed A Hewett Book Prize, sponsored by the University of Michigan Center for Russian, East European, and Eurasian Studies, is awarded annually for an outstanding monograph on the political economy of Russia, Eurasia and/or Eastern Europe, published in the previous year.

 The Hewett Prize carries a cash award and is presented at the ASEEES Annual Convention.

 Gerald Easter, Capital, Coercion, and Postcommunist States (Cornell University Press)

 2014 Ed A Hewett Book Prize Committee

 The winner of the Hewett Book Prize will be chosen by the following scholars:

 - Scott Gehlbach, University of Wisconsin, Madison; Committee Chair, 2012-2014